iitrvipulsoni/Data-Analytics-project---Netflix-Movies-TV-shows/README.md

 > Map plot to identify relationships between variables (e.g. countries and number of movies & TV shows)

-The visualizations allowed us to identify patterns and trends in the Netflix dataset, and to communicate our findings to stakeholders.
+The visualizations allowed me to identify patterns and trends in the Netflix dataset, and to communicate the findings to stakeholders.

 #### Data Visualization Workbook: